skybet/skybet.github.io/README.md

 If making updates to the layout, use the sass in the `_scss/` directory.

-### Adding a new Article
+### Adding a New Article

 To add a new article you need to add a new file in markdown format in the `_posts` directory following the naming conventions of the existing files.
-The file will need to include Jeykll frontmatter, an example is:
+The file will need to include [Jeykll front matter](http://jekyllrb.com/docs/frontmatter/) like this:

     ---
     layout:     post
     title:      Your Title Here
-    permalink:  your-relevant-url-slug-here
     date:       2015-08-05 15:45:00
     summary:    Your summary here.
     author:     author_name